tanoManzo/notes/Weekly Report Sep W4.md

 Enhancer sequences in general contain several motifs, as shown in figures b and e, and their detection depends on the chosen q-value threshold (figure d).
 Some motifs appear more frequently than others, indicating stronger contributions to enhancer function, and their position within the enhancer is not always centralized (figure c).

 ![[Pasted image 20250926165643.png]]
+The next steps are to continue working on this experiment, writing, and addressing the _Genes_ review.